Xunnamius/hashnav/Docs/Documentation.md

 Now, the quintessential core facet of the HashNav object is its ability to parse a hash URI and store it in a logical and meaningful manner.

-In order to do this efficiently, the HashNav object employs a simple sorting algorithm to parse a legal hash into a accessible key/value object.
+In order to do this efficiently, the HashNav object employs a simple sorting algorithm to parse a legal hash into an accessible key/value object.
 This object is then passed into every observer's function (as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments) when a change is detected within a hash URI.
 This object is also accessible by calling [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") (or [getStoredHash()](#PMI-getStoredHash "Jump to it!"), which returns a subset of the former).
 The object itself is constructed as follows:

 <pre><code>storedHash: